MahsaPaknezhad/MahsaPaknezhad.github.io/_pages/cv.md

 **Adversarial Robustness in Deep Learning:**
 We hypothesized that adversarial vulnerability of DL models stems from two factors: 1) data sparsity in a high dimensional input data space and 2) existence of many redundant parameters in DL models.
 We developed a training framework in PyTorch to analyse our hypotheses.
 The analysis results confirmed our hypotheses.
 Our results were submitted and were recently accepted at the Neurocomputing journal.

+**Image Classification of 3D RSOM Images:**
+We developed an automatic algorithm using 3D images of the micro-vascular structure and tissue layers under the skin as well as other clinical data to predict eczema and severity of the eczema condition.
+We developed a 3D neural network using Tensorflow library and a ML model in python.
+Our model can differentiate healthy from eczema tissue with 97% accuracy.